St Michael's Leper Hospital: History

-On January 15, 2021, Warwick District Council announced a Compulsory Purchase Order had been served on the owner of the site of the hospital to enable the scheme to proceed.
+On January 15 2021, Warwick District Council announced a Compulsory Purchase Order had been served on the owner of the site of the hospital to enable the scheme to proceed.
+On 13 July 2025 it was announced that the buildings would be converted to affordable housing, following the award of a £2.8 million grant from the National Lottery Heritage Fund.

 Architecture

 The two-storey "Master's" (or "Priest's") House stands furthest back from the road.
 It is timber-framed, although some additions have been made with bricks and concrete.